 10. Link design

-If you get it right, you will entice interaction which may convert.
+If you get it right, you will entice interaction which may get your recipients on board.

 11. Link frequency

-Too many or too little can cause confusion, so this should be balanced.
+Too many or too few can cause confusion, so this should be balanced.

 12. Social media integration